It was a long and rainy night. I plunged into a melancholy mood, in a desperate need for novelty, arcane knowledge, and literary inspiration.

 In short, I was craving a good audiobook.
 I had enough of that poorly narrated stuff you can find on YouTube, podcasts, and other dark corners of the web.
 I hence invested in Audible and never looked back.
 Listening to high-quality audio programs almost effortlessly improves your knowledge and skills.
 In 8 hours, you can absorb information that took the author 10 years to learn and compile.
 In this Audible review, I will show you how the app works and why you should at least get the 30-day free trial to grab any single audiobook you want, for free.
 There, I said it.

-Audible app – pricing, how it works, and what exactly do you get
+Audible app review – pricing, how it works, and what exactly do you get

 Some languages are better covered than others, but here’s what’s available: